Course content – Media and Digital Studies

 - Aesthetics

-The special feature here is to counter a cultural loss of order and orientation by focusing on fundamental historical, philosophical, aesthetic and social questions and to make the experience and knowledge of the disciplines involved fruitful for understanding digital cultures.
+The special feature here is to counter a cultural loss of order and orientation in digital cultures.
+The focus on fundamental historical, philosophical, aesthetic and social questions is intended to absorb and expand the methodological experiences and knowledge of existing specialist cultures and make them fruitful for the understanding of digital cultures.

 Electives

-In the elective area (20 CP), students can choose from a wide range of electives run jointly by the various Masters programmes at the Faculty of Humanities & Social Sciences.
-Electives add an interdisciplinary element to the field of digital cultures.
+In the elective area (20 CP), students can choose from a wide range of electives run jointly by the various Master's programmes at the Faculty of Humanities & Social Sciences.
+Electives expand the topic of digital cultures through current issues and approaches from different ‘studies’.

 Cultural Studies integration modules

-In the area Masters forum/Master thesis (30 CP), students are supported and accompanied in writing their Master thesis.
-The Masters Forum in Cultural Studies must be completed and the Master thesis must be written.
+In the area Master's forum/Master's thesis (30 CP), students are supported and accompanied in writing their Master's thesis.
+The Master's Forum in Cultural Studies must be completed and the Master's thesis must be written.

 Complementary studies

 The Complementary Studies are an essential part of the special teaching model of Leuphana.
-It supplements and expands students' subject-specific learning with the following three modules (5 CP each) with critical academic and practical perspectives from all faculties:
+It deepens and supplements students' subject-specific learning with the following three modules (5 CP each) with critical academic and practical perspectives from all faculties:

 - Engaging with Knowledge and Sciences (in the 1st Semester)